Fast and Accurate Image Restoration and Generation with Rank Enhanced Linear Attention: Abstract

 \section{Abstract}

 Transformer-based models have made remarkable progress in image restoration (IR) tasks.
 However, the quadratic complexity of self-attention in Transformer hinders its applicability to high-resolution images.
 Existing methods mitigate this issue with sparse or window-based attention, yet inherently limit global context modeling.
 Linear attention, a variant of softmax attention, demonstrates promise in global context modeling while maintaining linear complexity, offering a potential solution to the above challenge.
 Despite its efficiency benefits, vanilla linear attention suffers from a significant performance drop in IR, largely due to the low-rank nature of its attention map.
 To counter this, we propose Rank Enhanced Linear Attention (RELA), a simple yet effective method that enriches feature representations by integrating a lightweight depthwise convolution.
-Building upon RELA, we propose an efficient and effective image restoration Transformer, named LAformer.
-LAformer achieves effective global perception by integrating linear attention and channel attention, while also enhancing local fitting capabilities through a convolutional gated feed-forward network.
-Notably, LAformer eliminates hardware-inefficient operations such as softmax and window shifting, enabling efficient processing of high-resolution images.
+Building upon RELA, we propose an efficient and effective Vision Transformer, named LAformer.
+LAformer eliminates hardware-inefficient operations such as softmax and window shifting, enabling efficient processing of high-resolution images.
 Extensive experiments across 7 IR tasks and 21 benchmarks demonstrate that LAformer outperforms SOTA methods and offers significant computational advantages.
+Furthermore, we extend LAformer to diffusion-based and flow-based visual generation, showcasing its strong potential as a competitive alternative to DiT and SiT.
+Code and models are available at \url{https://github.com/shallowdream204/LAformer}. \keywords{Image Restoration \and Linear Attention \and Visual Generation}